benmiller314/dsam2024fall/oldplans/week-01.md

 ## Homework!

-This is probably the most time I'll need to explain homework, both because it's our first time and because we have *two* weeks to cover: Monday is a holiday, so there's no synchronous class next week.
+This is probably the most time I'll need to explain homework, both because it's our first time and because we have *two* weeks to cover: next Monday is a holiday, so there's no synchronous class next week.

 Thank you for bearing with me!